District English Learner Plan

 Educational Theory and Goals:

-Direct instruction in English as a Second Language is provided by licensed, TESOL-endorsed teachers, following State Standards, using district-approved reading and grammar texts designed for second language learners.
+Direct instruction in English as a Second Language is provided by licensed, TESOL-endorsed or licensed teachers, following State and Federal Standards, using district-approved reading and grammar texts as well as online resources designed for second language learners.
 In all grades, beginning and intermediate ELs generally receive instruction in both content and language in sheltered classrooms following the SIOP® (Sheltered Instruction Observation Protocol) model.
 In grades K-6, ESL is taught on a pull-out and/or inclusion basis; at the Middle School and High School it is scheduled as a separate class, in addition to being offered on a pull-out or inclusion basis as needed.
-Modifications and accommodations in the classroom are based upon the SIOP® model, guidance from the Ohio Department of Education and Workforce, (ODEW) the Departments of Education of neighboring states (e.g., Indiana), and best practices elucidated on a variety of educational websites.
+Modifications and accommodations in the classroom are based upon the SIOP® model; guidance from the Ohio Department of Education and Workforce, (ODEW); the U.S. Department of Education; the Departments of Education of neighboring states (e.g., Indiana); and best practices elucidated on a variety of educational websites.
 Progress of ELs in attaining both academic and language goals is monitored through various instructional, assessment and data collecting tools including Echo, Ellevation, and NWEA MAP, as well as conferences between ESL teachers and classroom teachers and/or administrators.
 A pass/fail system, emphasizing individual effort, participation and progress, is generally employed in place of letter grades for those ELs who have attended U.S. schools for less than three years.

-A child who is an English Learner is: between the ages of 3 and 21; enrolled in an elementary or secondary school; has a native/home language other than English, whether born in the U.S. (including Puerto Rico) or another country; and has such difficulty speaking, reading, writing or understanding English that the student may be unable to perform well enough in class or on state tests to meet expected state standards for achievement (Source: ODEW).
+A child who is an English Learner is: between the ages of 3 and 21; enrolled in an elementary or secondary school; has a native or home language, whether used by parent/guardian or child or both, other than English, whether born in the U.S. (including Puerto Rico) or another country; and has such difficulty speaking, reading, writing or understanding English that the student may be unable to perform well enough in class or on state tests to meet expected state standards for achievement (Source: ODEW).

 General: